effervescentia/knot/packages/plugins/bundler/browserify/README.md

 ## Usage

-In order to use knot modules with browserify, add the plugin to your build command.
+In order to use `knot` modules with `browserify`, add the plugin to your build command.

 ```sh
 browserify main.kn -p [ @knot/browserify-plugin ] > bundle.js